Black Knight (Nathan Garrett): Fictional character biography

 Professor Nathan Garrett is the distant direct descendant of Sir Percy, and was born in London, England.
 He becomes a biologist, research scientist, and university professor.
-He then became the head of an espionage ring, and was captured by the hero Giant-Man.
-Garrett fled to Europe, where he found Sir Percy's tomb and the Ebony Blade.
-Garrett's evil tendencies make him unworthy of wielding the sword, and he is shunned by Sir Percy's ghost.
-The embittered Garrett then devises an arsenal of medieval weapons that employ modern technology (including a lance that fired bolts of energy) and genetically engineers and creates a winged horse called Aragorn.
+He then became the head of an espionage ring and was captured by the hero Giant-Man.
+Garrett fled to Europe where he found Sir Percy's tomb and the Ebony Blade.
+Garrett's evil tendencies make him unworthy of wielding the sword and he is shunned by Sir Percy's ghost.
+The embittered Garrett then devises an arsenal of medieval weapons that employ modern technology (including a lance that fired bolts of energy) and genetically engineers and creates a winged horse called Elendil.
 Calling himself the "Black Knight", Garrett embarks on a career as a professional criminal to spite his ancestor.
-He battled Giant-Man again and the Wasp but is defeated.
+He battled Giant-Man again and the Wasp, but is defeated.

-Garrett joins the supervillain team known as the Masters of Evil at the request of master villain Baron Heinrich Zemo as the counterpart to Giant-Man, and spreads Adhesive X over the city.
+Garrett joins the supervillain team known as the Masters of Evil at the request of Baron Heinrich Zemo as the counterpart to Giant-Man, and spreads Adhesive X over the city.
 However, with the help of jailed villain Paste-Pot Pete, the Avengers find an antidote and the Teen Brigade apply it to the containers, causing it to free the people.
-The Black Knight is defeated by Thor, as Captain America had decided to catch the Masters of Evil off guard by the Avengers 'switching' foes.
-He later attacked Stark Industries' plant to lure the hero Iron Man into battle, and was defeated.
-Alongside the Masters of Evil, he again battled the Avengers and is captured.
-The Black Knight was among the villains assembled by Doctor Doom to destroy the Fantastic Four.
+The Black Knight is defeated by Thor as Captain America had decided to catch the Masters of Evil off guard by the Avengers 'switching' foes.

+The Black Knight was among the villains assembled by Doctor Doom using the Emotion Charger to destroy the Fantastic Four at the time when Mister Fantastic and Invisible Woman were getting married.
+Amidst the superhero guests getting involved in fighting the villains, Black Knight chased after Daredevil.
+Mister Fantastic uses a device given to him by Uatu the Watcher to teleport the villains away with no memory of what happened.

 Garrett kidnaps Happy Hogan and falls from his winged horse while trying to kill Iron Man.
-Mortally wounded, the dying Garrett summons his nephew Dane Whitman to their family estate, reveals his secret identity and repents for his life of crime, with Whitman deciding to adopt the Black Knight identity himself.
+Mortally wounded, Garrett summons his nephew Dane Whitman to their family estate, reveals his secret identity and repents for his life of crime, with Whitman becoming the next Black Knight.
+Elendil is found by Victoria Frankenstein, mutated into a monstrous form, and later becomes the steed of Dreadknight.

 After his death, Garrett is resurrected by Immortus as a member of the Legion of the Unliving.
 He battled Hank Pym once more, and "dies" again.
-His horse is found by Victoria Frankenstein, great-granddaughter of Victor Frankenstein (creator of Frankenstein's Monster) who tried to restore the horse to normal, but instead only mutated further.
-The horse (now called the Hellhorse) later became the property of the supervillain Dreadknight.